Bitdefender Review: Quick Expert Summary

 - Browser history.

 I’d also like to see more features included in Bitdefeder’s system tuneup tool.
-For example, TotalAV’s built-in optimization includes a startup manager, an application uninstaller, and a duplicate file finder.
+For example, Avira offers a startup optimizer, game booster, driver updater, and battery usage manager, and TotalAV’s built-in optimizer includes a startup manager, an application uninstaller, and a duplicate file finder.

 That said, after running Bitdefender’s one-click optimization, I noticed a speed increase on my PC.
 This simple one-click method for freeing up space does have some limitations, and it’s missing some features that competitors provide.
 But overall, it’s very convenient and does a good job.